scottymcandrew/prisma-trello-serverless-create-card/README.md

 # prisma-trello-lambda-create-card

-This lambda Python script is to allow the sending of Prisma Cloud alerts (in JSON format) to Trello to create a card.
+These Python scripts are to allow the sending of Prisma Cloud alerts (in JSON format) to Trello to create a card.

 This function is required since Trello can not ingest JSON.

+In this current version of the repo, there is a function for Lambda and GCP Functions.

 # Setup instructions